TNolan01/weather/readme/README.md

 ## Structure:
 #### Site Structure:
 <p> The site is built with a HTML structure, with styling through CSS and with functionality coded with JavaScript. <p>
-<p> I am using Application Programming Interface, API, to coommunicate with <wunderground.com> and retrieve JSON data relating to a particular weather station. </p>
+<p> I am using Application Programming Interface, API, to communicate with <wunderground.com> and retrieve JSON data relating to a particular weather station. </p>
 <p> Data displayed on the site is retrieved by JavaScript fetch request

 <h4 id="headerRef" style="color: orange; font-weight: bold">Header</h4>
 <p>The header is common across all html pages.
-The hmtl sturcture is a div which contains 4no. anchor elements containing links to the relevant html pages.</p>
+The hmtl structure is a div which contains 4no. anchor elements containing links to the relevant html pages.</p>
 <p>The div has a class of <span style="color: orange;">'navbar'</span> and this class identifies the div for the appropriate stylings in style.css file. </p>

 image of header here xxxxxxxxxx

 <h4 id="footerRef" style="color: orange; font-weight: bold">Footer</h4>
 <p>The header is also common across all html pages.
-The hmtl sturcture of the footer is a div.
+The hmtl structure of the footer is a div.
 This div contains 1no. anchor element which has a link to the relevant 'pws_map.html' page.
 There is also a H5 heading which contains the following text *Copyright Tim Nolan Jan2022.
 This site was designed for educational purposes.*</p>
 <p>This div has a class of <span style="color: orange;">' footer'</span> and this class identifies the div for the appropriate stylings in style.css file. </p>

 image of footer here xxxxxxx

 <h4 style="color: orange; font-weight: bold">index.html</h4>

 <p> The index.html shows the current weather.
 The page is identified on the [Header](#headerRef) as <span style="font-weight: bolder;">'Current'</span>.
 The page is constructed of box div's located inside a container, with a class of <span style="color: orange;">'container'</span>.
-Each box has a class of <span style="color: orange;">'box'</span> and contains a single weather related value based on most current data.
+Each box has a class of <span style="color: orange;">'box'</span> and contains a single weather-related value based on most current data.
 I am using a grid structure to make these div's responsive.
 The box div's present as seperate tiles. </p>

-<p>The data displayed on tiles is retrived via the [getWeather.js](#getWeather) JavaScript which is called when the pages loads. <p>
+<p>The data displayed on tiles is retrieved via the [getWeather.js](#getWeather) JavaScript which is called when the pages loads. <p>

 image of index.html xxxxxx